How to Make An Engaging and Effective Training Video

 There are many types of videos, and selecting the best type depends on the goals, audience or market needs, available resources (time and money), budget, and preferences.
 We will discuss a few of the types of video training available, namely:

-This is the commonest training video type that features an instructor speaking and delivering information on a screen to a virtual audience.
+This is the most popular training video type, that features an instructor speaking and delivering information on a screen to a virtual audience.

 How-to training videos show step-by-step instructions on how to do something.
 These types of videos are popular on YouTube, also -known as tutorials, and have subsequently led to the urban phrase “learning from The University of YouTube.”